elastic/integrations/packages/kubernetes/docs/container-logs.md

 By default only [container parser](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-filestream.html#_parsers) is enabled.
 Additional log parsers can be added as an advanced options configuration.

-## Rerouting based on pod labels
+## Rerouting based on pod annotations

-You can customize the routing of container logs by sending them to different datasets and namespaces using pods labels.
+You can customize the routing of container logs events and sending them to different datasets and namespaces using pods annotations.

 Routing customization can happen at:

 - pod definition time, e.g., using a deployment.
-- pod runtime, setting the labels using `kubectl`.
+- pod runtime, annotating pods using `kubectl`.

 ### Set routing at pod definition time

-Here is an example of an Nginx deployment where we set both `elastic.co/dataset` and `elastic.co/namespace` labels to route the container logs to specific datasets and namespace, respectively.
+Here is an example of an Nginx deployment where we set both `elastic.co/dataset` and `elastic.co/namespace` annotations to route the container logs to specific datasets and namespace, respectively.

 ```yaml
 # nginx-deployment.yaml